fxbriol/fxbriol.github.io/_pages/about.md

 * My paper on "Probabilistic Integration: A Role in Statistical Computation?" has been accepted for publication at Statistical Science and will appear together with invited discussions (all available [here](https://www.imstat.org/journals-and-publications/statistical-science/statistical-science-future-papers/)) from leading researchers in statistics, as well as a [rejoinder](https://arxiv.org/abs/1811.10275).

+* I am co-organising an [ICML](http://icml.cc/) workshop on "Stein's method in Machine Learning and Statistics" with Lester Mackey, Chris Oates, Qiang Liu and Larry Goldstein.
+The workshop will bring together experts in Stein's method and researchers in machine learning and statistics to explore applications of the method in those fields.
+More details to come soon!